JamieMason/ImageOptim-CLI/README.md

 # ImageOptim-CLI

-Automates batch image processing with [ImageOptim](http://imageoptim.com), [ImageAlpha](http://pngmini.com), and [JPEGmini for Mac](http://jpegmini.com/mac) to make lossless optimisation of images part of your automated build process.
+Automates batch image processing with [ImageOptim](http://imageoptim.com), [ImageAlpha](http://pngmini.com), and [JPEGmini for Mac](http://jpegmini.com/mac) to make optimisation of images part of your automated build process.

 ## Installation